 If you have a student who is having a hard time separating from a parent, it is really best to not invite the parent into the classroom.
 You need to set the standard right away and make a clean break, for both the parent and child.
 If you set the precedent that if the child cries, mom will stick around awhile, you will have hard time helping the student feel confident enough to separate from mom.
 That said, if a parent is insistent, you also don’t want to make a scene and kick them out!
 If you have an orientation meeting before school begins, you may want to share this with the parents at that time.
 Then they are prepared to be hurried along if they have a crying child.

 Setting the Standard

-One thing that is a necessity on the first day of preschool is setting a high standard for your students.
+One thing that is a necessity is setting a high standard for your students.
 Establish a routine on day one, and stick to it.
 When it comes to your classroom rules, let your class know from day one what the rules are and enforce them.
-At this age, the rules should be basic and you don't need too many; make sure you share them, post them, and enforce them.
+At this age, the rules should be basic and you don’t need too many; make sure you share them, post them, and enforce them.
 Each day at circle time, review the rules and have the class share some ways they can help be good listeners or helpers.
 Some basics that should cover just about everything at this level include:

 - Be nice to your classmates

 One very simple game we would play to help learn names just needs a small ball.
 Have the students sit in a circle and the teacher begins by saying a name and them rolling the ball to that student.
 That student says another name and rolls the ball to them.
 It is very simple, but effective.